-Discover how countries around the world celebrated World Egg Day 2022:
+Discover how countries around the world celebrated World Egg Day 2022 to help inspire your own celebrations for 2023:

 For World Egg Day 2022, Australian Eggs encouraged country-wide digital engagement by asking Australian farmers to create 10-second films featuring their team members, naming as many egg dishes as possible.
 In addition, Australian Eggs shared a range of recipes, including low-cost options, on their digital channels, exploring the versatility and affordability of eggs.
 They also ran a competition to win egg-citing prizes and shared fascinating egg facts across their social media platforms.